emclamo/Knowledge-Graph-Stem-Center/README.md

 - 🎯 Visualizes 10 evidence-based STEM center best practices
 - 🧭 Shows directional relationships and feedback loops
 - 🎨 Color-coded thematic clusters for clarity
-- 🧩 Includes both labeled and clean PNG outputs
+- 🧩 Includes both labeled and clean PNG exports
 - 💾 Stores a fixed layout for reproducible graph positioning
-- 🔁 Easy to extend or adapt for other research centers
+- 🔁 Easy to adapt for other institutional strategies or centers

 ---